Reading time: 16 min.

 3. Eat a healthy, well-balanced diet

-4. Improve your hair styling practices
+4. Improve hair styling practices

 5. Ask a trichologist for personalised recommendations